 -

-Mobile-friendly format: Ensure your privacy policy is easily readable on mobile devices.
+Mobile-friendly format: Ensure your privacy policy is easily readable on mobile devices, aligning it with broader GDPR mobile app compliance considerations.

 -